• Things to do

 14. Hajo: Stunning Temples And Sacred Artifacts

 The next on the list of the Assam places to visit is a very ancient pilgrimage site located 24 km northwest of the capital city of Guwahati.
 Tucked on the banks of Brahmaputra and easily accessible by roads, this is a very distinct and unmissable part of Assam that brings travelers from near and far.
-The entire area of Hajo is beautifully embellished with stunning temples of Assam and sacred artifacts that you’d love to see when you’re here.
+The entire area of Hajo is beautifully embellished with stunning temples in Assam and sacred artifacts that you’d love to see when you’re here.
 Don’t miss the Hayagriva Madhava Mandir and the Hajo Powa Mecca when you’re here.

 Location: Guwahati